rakkatak/sandbox/restaurant-menu/README.md

 ## Protection from Minification

-The following pattern is used to inject dependencies into modules in order to protect it from minification.
+All of the angular controllers and services within the JavaScript source files use a pattern that is used to inject dependencies into modules in order to protect it from minification.
 Minification is the process of removing all unnecessary characters from source code, to reduce the source that the browser needs to download.

 ### Example:

-***Not protected from minification ***
+***Not protected from minification***

      angular.module('MyApp', )
      .controller('MyController', MyController);